oktadev/okta-blog/_source/_posts/2019-10-15-get-to-know-entity-framework-and-postgresql.md

 }
 ```

-Now, run the application to seeyou have to authenticate to access the family tree pages.
+Now, run the application to see you have to authenticate to access the family tree pages.

 ## Learn More About ASP.NET Core, Entity Framework Core and PostgreSQL